 After a few minutes he hangs his head low as if he’s guilty of something.

 Then, he walks slowly over to the stone wall around the brick patio, each step a monumental effort, and he carefully lifts himself up the six or so inches so he’s standing on it, statued, like a mountain goat.
-A rail dog who sees something I cannot.
+A frail dog who sees something I cannot.
 An owl whoos, not too far away.

 I wait.
 I know this frozen-staring-thing is what Chip most loves to do these days, that and eating and sniffing with his nose pressed so close to the ground it ends up crusted with dirt.
 So I wait.
 A small kindness.
 But I’m not thrilled about it.
 I’m sighing.
 Yawning.
 Stretching.
 Shuffling around.
 “Finish up,” I say.
 “There will still be plenty to stare at in the morning.”
 I pick up a round green something or other that fell from a tree.
 A walnut, I realize.
 It feels like a prize.
 Sixteen years we have lived here and it didn’t occur to me until now that these green things we’ve been ignoring or raking away with the leaves are walnuts.
 How inattentive can I be?